 The survey focused on sedimentary basins: Cretaceous, Austral and San Jorge (onshore), Malvinas (offshore), as well as areas in the country’s central and outer continental shelf.

 The main aim was to quantify the petroleum potential of the basins and identify local targets that could contain oil and gas accumulations.
-To this end, GeoGrid used both conventional onshore and offshore oil-and-gas-bearing capacity assessment techniques and advanced 1D, 2D and 3D petroleum system modeling techniques.
+To this end, GeoGrid used both conventional onshore and offshore oil-and-gas-bearing capacity assessment techniques and advanced 1D, 2D and 3D petroleum system modelling techniques.

 The information used as input data was a large volume of seismic data related to the Argentina offshore areas acquired by GeoGrid specialists on a visit to ION (Houston, Texas), as well as public information, along with data from the Argentinian geological central and regional funds.
 The storage of Argentinian G&G data for each province comes under the jurisdiction of the federal government and Secretariats of Energy of each individual province.
 In July 2015, in order to obtain the data, a group of GeoGrid employees held several meetings with the government and petroleum business authorities such as: Hydrocarbon Department of the Energy Secretariat of Energy in the Ministry of Planning; ENAR S.A, the company that controls the Argentinian data bank; regional governments and ministries, geological funds located in Buenos Aires, Ushuaia (Tierra del Fuego province), Rio Gallegos (Santa Cruz province), Comodoro Rivadavia (Chubut province), and Salta (Salta province).

 As a result, GeoGrid collected data and carried out a comprehensive analysis of the G&G and geochemical information submitted or published relating to the sedimentary basins of interest.
 GeoGrid reinterpreted seismic and well data, and built structural models of the sedimentary basins in question.
 The structural models were used, to model petroleum systems.
-The burial history restoration, thermal history and petroleum generation, migration and accumulation modeling were carried out for each basin.
+The burial history restoration, thermal history and petroleum generation, migration and accumulation modelling were carried out for each basin.

 The results were used to analyze the current state of Argentinian sedimentary basins petroleum systems evolution; to quantify the petroleum potential of the basins, identify several prospects for which geological risks were assessed, along with economic efficiency of carrying out exploration.

 GeoGrid joined the projects in Bolivia in 2016 as a partner of Gazprom International at the stage of assessing the natural resource potential of several geological areas under different conditions.
 The mission was to assess the potential and identify prospects in such basins as Chako, Beni, Madre de Dios, Chapare, Altiplano, and in the adjacent folded areas, namely, Subandino Sur and Subandino Norte.
-For each of the basins we gathered and integrated G&G data, built structural models, performed basin modeling, identified prospects, assessed the resources and economic efficiency of development.
+For each of the basins we gathered and integrated G&G data, built structural models, performed basin modelling, identified prospects, assessed the resources and economic efficiency of development.

 To this end, we used a great amount of archival data from the funds of YPFB, Bolivia’s state-owned oil-and-gas company.
 As a result of the concerted actions of GeoGrid and YPFB’s data processing center in Santa Cruz, all the archival and current G&G data available in the fund was processed.

-In this case, the study area had a unique geological structure, which was extremely complex for modeling, - not only a sedimentary basin, but also a fold-and-thrust structure with several deformation stages.
+In this case, the study area had a unique geological structure, which was extremely complex for modelling, - not only a sedimentary basin, but also a fold-and-thrust structure with several deformation stages.
 Such a structure required special approaches to its investigation.
 In particular, the building of a 3D structural model required the development of a reference network of geological section.
 This was achieved by GeoGrid specialists in close collaboration with the leading structural geologists of Moscow State University Geological Faculty.

 We used Move3D software offered by Midland Valley, the leading producer of this type of software to reproduce the fold-thrust structure in 2D and 3D models.
 The results of structural restorations performed by GeoGrid people were praised both by Midland Valley representatives and Bolivian structural and petroleum geology specialists.
-The results of structural modeling served as a basis to model the petroleum systems of the region and assess the resources of the local prospects.
+The results of structural modelling served as a basis to model the petroleum systems of the region and assess the resources of the local prospects.
 Then we restored the burial history, the structural evolution, built a 3D model of sedimentary cover heating, taking into account well-by-well calibration.
-The model served as the basis for modeling petroleum generation, migration and accumulation.
+The model served as the basis for modelling petroleum generation, migration and accumulation.

-The basin modeling results were used to assess the present-day state of the petroleum systems for such regions as Chako, Chapare, Subandino Sur, Subandino Norte, Madre de Dios, Beni and Altipano, quantify the oil and gas bearing potential of these regions, and localize the prospects.
+The basin modelling results were used to assess the present-day state of the petroleum systems for such regions as Chako, Chapare, Subandino Sur, Subandino Norte, Madre de Dios, Beni and Altipano, quantify the oil and gas bearing potential of these regions, and localize the prospects.
 We also assessed geological risks and the economic efficiency of starting operations there.

 In addition to the general assessment of the five sedimentary basins’ potential, we performed a more detailed investigation of individual license areas by building a detailed structural model substantiated by the balancing and the reconstruction of deformation history; we also assessed petroleum resources in the licenses and the сoefficient of geological success.
 The petroleum systems were fully modeled using Russian software “Sedim”.

-This was the first time that 3D basin modeling for the entire territory of Bolivia, as well as construction of joint 3D structural models of the Subandino Sur and Subandino Norte fold-thrust areas had ever been carried out.
+This was the first time that 3D basin modelling for the entire territory of Bolivia, as well as construction of joint 3D structural models of the Subandino Sur and Subandino Norte fold-thrust areas had ever been carried out.

 In 2015-2016, GeoGrid undertook here a project which was unusual for a service company (at least in term of the content).
 The project required the performance of CDP-2D seismic acquisitions (swath line), and process and interpret data acquired in the Kugart and Eastern Maili-Suu IV areas.
-Both are located in the north-eastern part of the Fergana depression of the Kyrgyz Republic.
+Both are located in the northeastern part of the Fergana depression of the Kyrgyz Republic.

 The work was performed pursuant to an Agreement on the General Principles of Exploration in the Petroleum Prospects in the Kyrgyz Republic signed by the government of Kyrgyzstan and Gazprom PJSC, in the aims of improving the exploration efficiency in the Gazprom license areas in the country.